 For more, see “Self-Publishing Packages: What They Cost.”

 While some companies are highly ethical and deliver exactly what they promise, others have been accused of over-promising their services, charging inflated prices, and using pressure sales tactics on potential clients.

 Unfortunately, no one has yet conducted a large-scale independent survey of the methods and results of various self-publishing firms, and their tactics and prices.
 Until that happens, it’s buyer beware!

-The costs involved in self-publishing are many and varied.
+The costs involved are many and varied.
 These include:

 • Editing and proofreading the manuscript – the cost